azurecitadel/azurecitadel.github.io/fundamentals/partner/az300-lab-practice.md

 Practising with these examples will help to prepare you for the kind of tasks that you will find in the two AZ-300 lab sections.

+> ***IMPORTANT!!*** Note that there are no longer exams in the AZ-300.
+This page will be retained in case they return, and also so that you can test your own knowledge and get broader portal experience if you find any gaps.

 There are two lab sections in the exam:

 1. IaaS